Harrow-Health-Matters/website/content/miriam-feen.md

 date: "2020"
 weight: 2
 ---
-**Miriam is a Lactation Consultant IBCLC** supporting parents with all aspects of infant feeding from antenatal period to whenever they choose to end their breastfeeding journey, including relactation, induced lactation, combination feeding just to name a few.
+**Miriam is a Lactation Consultant IBCLC** supporting parents with all aspects of infant feeding from antenatal period to whenever they choose to end their breastfeeding journey, including re-lactation, induced lactation, combination feeding just to name a few.

 She also runs a variety of workshops for example **Antenatal, Preparing to feed your baby sessions**, **Introduction to solids**, **Holistic sleep session**, **Returning to work**.